Five mindset shifts for when your website has been “nearly done” for months

-You know that feeling when you open your laptop with good intentions, stare at the screen for ten minutes, then close it again and tell yourself you'll tackle your website "next week"?
+You know the feeling: you open your laptop with good intentions, stare at the screen for ten minutes, then close it and tell yourself you'll tackle your website next week.

-If you're a therapist, wellness practitioner or nature guide, chances are your website project has been living on your to do list for months, maybe even years.
-And it's not because you don't care about your online presence.
-It's because every time you think about getting started, you hit the same mental roadblocks.
+If you are an established coach, wellness practitioner, therapist, consultant or creative professional, your website project may have been on hold for months, perhaps even years.
+It is not because you do not care about your online presence.
+It is because every time you try to get started, you hit the same mental roadblocks.

-It's rarely about the actual tech or even the writing though.
-Most of the time, it's about the stories we tell ourselves about what creating a website should look like, feel like or cost.
-Today, I want to share five mindset shifts that will help you move from "someday" to "done" with your website.
+It is rarely about technology or even writing.
+Most of the time, it is about the stories we tell ourselves about what creating a website should look like, feel like or cost.
+Today, I want to share five mindset shifts that will help you move from someday to done.

-1. From "I should emulate what [successful business owner] is doing" to "My unique approach is exactly what some clients need"
+1. From "I should emulate what [successful business owner] is doing" to "My approach meets the exact needs of the clients I am meant to serve"

 It's so tempting to look at that successful business owner in your field.
 The one with the beautiful website, the waiting list, the Instagram following and think "I need to do what they're doing".

-But what I've learned from working with other service providers is there are people specifically looking for your way of working.
+But what I have learned from working with established practitioners is that there are clients specifically looking for your way of working.
 Not a carbon copy of someone else's approach, but yours.

-Maybe you're the therapist who incorporates humour into sessions when others are more serious or traditional.
-Maybe you're the wellness practitioner who works specifically with busy parents, or the nature guide who focuses on accessibility.
-These aren't limitations, they're your superpowers.
-In ‘marketing speak’ these are your USPs (unique selling points).
+Maybe you are the therapist who incorporates humour into sessions when others are more traditional.
+Maybe you are the wellness practitioner who works specifically with busy parents, or the creative professional with a distinctive method or perspective.
+These are not limitations, they are your superpowers.
+In marketing terms, these are your unique selling points.

-I believe and I believe this strongly that your website should celebrate what makes you different, not hide it.
+I strongly believe that your website should celebrate what makes you different, not hide it.

 Try this: Write down three things that make your approach unique.
-These could be your background, your approach, your personality or the specific people you love working with.
+These could be your background, philosophy, personality, approach or the clients you love working with.
 These distinctions are gold for your website.

-2. From "I don't understand the tech side" to "I can focus on my expertise while someone handles the website"
+2. From "I am not tech savvy" to "I can focus on my expertise while someone handles the website"

 I hear this one a lot: "I'm just not tech savvy".
-Usually followed by a story about that time they accidentally deleted something important or couldn't figure out how to update a plugin.
+Usually followed by a story about that time they accidentally deleted something important or struggling with a plugin.

-But just like your clients trust you with your area of expertise, you can trust someone else with theirs.
+But just as your clients trust you with your area of expertise, you can trust someone else with theirs.
 It's actually a beautiful exchange of skills.
-You wouldn't expect your clients to become an expert in your field before working with you and you don't need to become a web development expert to have a great website.
+You would not expect your clients to become experts in your field before working with you, and you do not need to become a web developer to have a professional website.

-The tech overwhelm often comes from trying to DIY everything.
-When you work with someone who lives and breathes website creation, they handle the technical details while you focus on what you do best, sharing your expertise and connecting with your ideal clients.
+Technical overwhelm often comes from trying to do everything yourself.
+When you work with someone who lives and breathes website creation, they handle the technical details while you focus on what you do best: sharing your expertise and connecting with the right clients.

-Try this: Make a list of all the technical tasks that are holding you back (hosting, SSL certificates, mobile optimisation, etc.).
-Now imagine handing that entire list to someone who gets excited about solving these problems.
+Try this: Make a list of all the technical tasks that are holding you back.
+Now imagine handing that list to someone who loves solving these problems.
 Feel the relief?
-That's what collaboration feels like.
+That is what collaboration feels like.

-3. From "I'm not a good writer" to "The way I naturally talk about my work is perfect"
+3. From "I'm not a good writer" to "My natural way of talking about my work is perfect"

-This belief stops so many talented business owners in their tracks.
+This belief stops many established practitioners in their tracks.
 They think they need to sound like a marketing guru or write like a professional copywriter.
-But the passion and care that comes through when you talk about your work with friends?
-That's the authentic voice your ideal clients are looking for.
+But the passion and care that comes through when you talk about your work with colleagues or clients is exactly the authentic voice your ideal clients are looking for.

 Your website doesn't need flowery language or industry jargon.
 It needs you.
-The real you who cares deeply about the work you do and the people you serve.
-The way you naturally explain your approach, share your story and talk about the transformations you've witnessed is already perfect.
+The professional who cares deeply about the work you do and the people you serve.
+The way you naturally explain your approach, share your story and talk about the transformations you've facilitate is already perfect.

 When I work with clients, they often arrive worried about their writing, but then something shifts during our strategy conversations.
 As we dive deep into their work and go through the strategic website workbook together, they discover they already have all the language they need.
 It just needs to be organised and presented thoughtfully.

-My background in marketing and communications means I can help you refine and strategically position whatever copy you bring, making sure it connects with your ideal clients.
-And if you want to go all out with professional copywriting, I know several brilliant copywriters who specialise in the wellness and nature sectors.
+My experience in marketing and communications means I can help you refine and position your copy strategically, ensuring it connects with your ideal clients.
+And if you want professional copywriting, I know brilliant specialists who understand the wellness and creative sectors.

 Try this: Think about how you'd explain your work to a friend who's never heard of what you do.
 What words come naturally?
 What do you most want them to understand?
 What important message do you need them to hear?
 That conversational, heartfelt explanation is much closer to your ideal website voice than any formal description.
 Try recording yourself on voice notes if that helps, as if you’re chatting to that friend.

-4. From "I need all the bells and whistles" to "Thoughtful design allows my work to shine through"
+4. From "I need all the bells and whistles" to "Thoughtful design allows my work to shine"

 It's easy to get caught up in feature lists and comparison shopping.
 "This platform has 47 integrations!
 This template has animated everything!
 Maybe I need a chatbot and a booking system and a membership portal and… and… and…"

-The most effective websites for service providers are often surprisingly simple.
-They tell a clear story, make it easy to understand what you offer and create a straightforward path for people to connect with you anr easy for clients to work with you, to get your help.
+This is about removing friction wherever possible and creating a website that’s clear and easy to engage with.
+The most effective websites for established practitioners are often surprisingly simple.
+They tell a clear story, make it easy to understand your offerings and create a straightforward path for clients to work with you.

 Try this: Think about the last time you visited a website that felt overwhelming versus one that felt welcoming and clear.
-What was the difference?
-Usually, it's not about having fewer features; it's about having the right features presented thoughtfully.
+The difference is usually thoughtful presentation rather than fewer features.

 5. From "I should just be happy with a basic site" to "I deserve a website that genuinely supports my legacy work"

 This is the flip side of the "bells and whistles" trap.
-Sometimes business owners swing too far in the other direction and settle for something that doesn't truly represent the quality and care of their work.
+Sometimes business owners swing too far in the other direction and settle for something that does not reflect the quality of their work.

 Your website should make you feel excited about putting your work out into the world, not embarrassed or apologetic.
 It should feel like a natural extension of the thoughtful, professional service you provide.